kjleitz/whatsa/README.md

 Simple!

-## Using whatsa
+## Using Whatsa

-Clone this repo, `cd` to the directory, run `bundle install` (assuming you've already installed bundler), then run the `bin/whatsa` script in a terminal.
+Clone this repo, `cd` to the directory, run `bundle install` (assuming you've already installed bundler), then run the `bin/Whatsa` script in a terminal.
 It will ask you what you'd like to learn about, and you can enter a word or phrase.

 If your search term could mean multiple things, it will let you know, and you can select a choice by its name or number.